Skip to main content

 • emotional

-The emotional responses to the game are mixed, with some players expressing frustration and disappointment due to gameplay mechanics and technical issues, while others find joy and a sense of community, particularly those with a pre-existing attachment to the Star Trek universe.
-Overall, the game elicits strong feelings, ranging from anger and physical discomfort to nostalgia and enjoyment, depending on the player's background and expectations.
+The emotional responses to the game are mixed, with some players expressing deep frustration and disappointment due to gameplay mechanics and visual issues, while others find joy and a sense of community, particularly those with a pre-existing attachment to the Star Trek universe.
+Overall, the game elicits strong feelings, ranging from anger and physical discomfort to nostalgia and camaraderie among fans.

 • “Fantastic game that's made me realize that an online community can be wholesome and actually fun to play with.”